How Many Tornadoes In Georgia 2022

 December Tornadoes

 In December, a late-season outbreak of severe weather led to several tornadoes touching down in Georgia.
-These tornadoes, occurring outside the typical peak season, served as a reminder that severe weather can occur at any time of year and that vigilance is essential year-round.
+These tornadoes, occurring outside the typical peak season, served as a reminder that severe weather can occur at any time of year and that vigilance is essential year-round And that's really what it comes down to..

 Factors Contributing to Tornado Formation in Georgia